 FOR A REALLY TOUGH TO WATER SPOT

-We’re plant warriors but sometimes even we don’t want to primp a planted box so this combination of red-tinged succulents (two of which bloom in high summer) is an all-day, everyday wonder.
+We're plant warriors but sometimes even we don't want to primp a planted box.
+Therefore, this combination of red-tinged succulents (two of which bloom in high summer) is an all-day, everyday wonder.

 Sunsparkler® Dazzleberry Sedum